Office Address

 Is the COVID-19 vaccine safe for children?

 Yes.
-Keeping children safe and healthy is top of mind for parents, and scientists have worked to ensure the vaccine is safe for children ages 5-17.
+Keeping children safe and healthy is top of mind for parents, and scientists have worked to ensure the vaccine is safe for children aged 6 months and older.
 Before being authorized for children, scientists and medical experts completed their review of safety and effectiveness data from clinical trials of thousands of children.
-The Pfizer COVID-19 vaccine was rigorously tested and reviewed, and more than 11 million adolescents ages 12-17 have already received the COVID-19 vaccine.
-As of November 2, the Pfizer vaccine is also authorized for children ages 5-11.

 Data from trials will continue to be collected for two years after each vaccine is first administered to ensure that they are safe for the long term.
 As with all vaccines, there will be ongoing monitoring among people who are vaccinated.